About Our Local Program

 Once accepted into our program, students are matched with a medical mentor and a life mentor.
 These mentors walk alongside the student for the year and provide guidance on their education and future profession.

-Students also attend four professional development sessions and four NCLEX test prep sessions throughout the course of the program.
-These sessions are run by experts in the nursing and medical field and are designed to prepare students for the variety of challenges and duties ahead.
+Students also attend professional development sessions and NCLEX test prep sessions throughout the course of the program.
+These sessions are run by experts in the nursing and medical field and are designed to prepare students for various challenges and duties ahead.